Camosun Board elects new Chair

-Rohani was appointed to the Board on July 31, 2014 and has served as Vice Chair since Jan.
-1, 2018.
-Born in Victoria, Rohani is a lawyer with Cook Roberts LLP and practices primarily in the areas of business law, real estate, as well as estate planning and administration.
+Rohani was appointed to the Board on July 31, 2014.
+She served as Vice Chair since Jan.
+1, 2018 and Chair since Aug.
+1, 2019.
+Rohani is a lawyer with Cook Roberts LLP and practices primarily in the areas of business law, real estate, as well as estate planning and administration.

 Camosun College is a public post-secondary institution.
 The Board of Governors administers the college on behalf of the B.C.
 Government and the Ministry of Advanced Education, Skills and Training as legislated by the College and Institute Act.